Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

-Four classic shapes; circle, triangle, hexagon and square, each with their own little felt handle!
+Four classic shapes; circle, triangle, hexagon, and square, each with its own little felt handle!

 The shapes pull loose from the page.
 Each has a round of velcro or hook and loop (whichever you may call it depending on where in the world you may be).
 Mr 7 months loves gripping the felt handle of the shapes to pull them from the page.
 He hasn’t quite got the coordination and strength to manipulate the velcro entirely.

 I will usually slip a finger underneath the shape to loosen it for him.
 These usually end up straight in his mouth.
 That is after each surface has been thoroughly examined!
 He loves brushing his fingers along the velcro dots.
 Sensory seeker much?!